oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/mig_multi_instance_gpu/README.md

 ## When to use it?

 Use MIG when you need to efficiently share GPU resources among multiple inference workloads or users.
 MIG is particularly useful when running multiple smaller models that do not require an entire GPU.
-For example, if you're hosting multiple smaller LLMs (such as Llama-7B, Mistral-7B, or Gemma-2B) on an A100 or H100 GPU, MIG ensures resource allocation is optimized, preventing one model from monopolizing the entire GPU while still maintaining high throughput.
+For example, if you're hosting multiple smaller LLMs (such as Llama-7B, Mistral-7B, or Gemma-2B) on an H100 GPU, MIG ensures resource allocation is optimized, preventing one model from monopolizing the entire GPU while still maintaining high throughput.
 In this scenario, it is incredibly well-suited for [autoscaling](../auto_scaling/README.md), because many more pods can be scheduled onto a single node depending on the MIG configuration.

 As a more concrete example, we will use the scenario of inference serving with Llama-3.1-8B-Instruct.
 Llama-3.1-8B-Instruct takes roughly `8B * 2 = 16GB` of GPU memory.
 This would only use about 1/5 of the memory in an H100.

-Without MIG, a full H100 GPU would be needed to serve this model as the GPU cannot execute separate processes simultaneously on a single GPU, wasting ~64GB of the GPU memory.
+Without MIG, a full H100 GPU would be needed to serve this model as the GPU cannot execute separate processes simultaneously on a single GPU, wasting ~64GB of the GPU memory that we can use to serve other models, or other replicas at the cost of some latency and throughput.
 With MIG, we can use the configuration **all-1g.20gb** described below in [Mig Configurations](#mig-configurations) to serve 4 of these models on a single H100 GPU.

 For small models like this, we would see a moderate drop in performance of a single slice (10-20%), but a huge gain in aggregate performance (~300%) across the 4 instances, which could all be served as a single blueprint.

+## When not to use it?

+MIG is not designed for multi-GPU workloads, so if your model or application requires more than 1 GPU, MIG is not appropriate.
+Additionally for models that do fit on less than a single GPU, MIG comes with trade-offs that may not be suitable for all organizations.
+When you split a GPU into MIG partitions, you are reducing the compute and memory per partition.
+Because of this, models served with MIG may see increased latency and decreased throughput at the per model / per serving level.
+While throughput may increase across many replicas of the served model, latency will not as it is more sensitive to the compute resources serving the model.
+Because of this, if your application is highly latency sensitive, MIG may not be the best option.

 ## Support and Configurations

-Currently, AI/ML Toolkit only supports MIG for **H100 GPUs**, or the OCI shape **BM.GPU.H100.8**.
-When a MIG configuration (explained below) is applied, it is applied to all H100s on the node, so a single BM.GPU.H100.8 has 8 H100 GPUs on it and applying a MIG configuration would apply it to all 8 GPUs.
+Currently, AI/ML Toolkit only supports MIG for **H100, H200, and B200 GPUs**, or the OCI shapes **BM.GPU.H100.8, BM.GPU.H200.8, BM.GPU.B200.8**.
+When a MIG configuration (explained below) is applied, it is applied to all GPUs on the node, e.g a single BM.GPU.H100.8 has 8 H100 GPUs and applying a MIG configuration would apply it to all 8 GPUs.

 Additionally, using multiple "slices" for a single workload is not supported, so MIG is best when the entire task can be incorporated into a single slice.
 As an example of what this is referring to, when serving LLM inference in a standard (non-MIG) blueprint, it is possible to use multiple GPUs with tensor-parallelism to distribute a model over those GPUs.